hanikhan/DocumentsFlow/README.md

     - pip install -r requrements.txt
   - execute the migrations
     - python manager.py migrate
-  - create the admin user
+  - create the admin user (first check if you can log in with the admin credentials, if yes then skip this step)
     - python manager.py create superuser
   - start the service
     - python manager.py runserver (go to: \<the link displayed>/admin)